 I also stopped into some of the Icelandic Wool stores, where styles range from very traditional to more modern and prices reflect the quality craftsmanship.
 Knitters can buy Icelandic wool, too.

 Note: Icelandic wool seems to shrink when you so much as wave it over water.
-Take this into account when you consider sizes and stick to cold water/gentle cycle when you get home.
+Take this into account when you consider sizes and stick to cold water and gentle cycle or hand-washing when you get home.

 I also enjoyed checking out one of the flagship outlet of outdoor clothing store 66º degrees North.
 I picked up an awesome insulating wind and rain jacket that zipped from both the top and bottom (left).
 I could buy a size to fit me post pregnancy and just unzip it around my belly.
 It was just the thing for the next day’s tour.

 I most regret not getting a chance to ride the famous Icelandic horses or do any really exotic hiking.